Washington Sports Betting – Bet On Sports Legally In WA

-Though HB 2638 has been passed to allow for Washington sports betting, there could be more bills on the subject in the future.
 Our bill tracker page is a great tool for keeping up with state politics related to sports wagering.

-Best Online Sportsbooks That Service Washington Residents
+Best Online Sportsbooks That Accept Washington Residents

 You can browse through them for yourself by clicking on the links provided in the table.
 Again, WA residents should place bets online at their own risk based on the restrictions imposed by state gambling laws.